Algebraic Kasparov K-theory. II: Preliminaries

 The relation ``elementary homotopic'' is reflexive and symmetric~\cite[p.~62]{G}.
 One may take the transitive closure of this relation to get an equivalence relation (denoted by the symbol ``$\simeq$'').
 Following notation of Gersten~\cite{G1}, the set of equivalence classes of morphisms $R\to S$ is written $[R,S]$.

 \begin{lem}[Gersten \cite{G1}] Given morphisms in $\ahaw$

 such that $g\simeq g'$, then $gf\simeq g'f$ and $hg\simeq hg'$. \end{lem}

-Thus homotopy behaves well with respect to composition and we have category $\cc H(\ahaw)$, the {\it homotopy category of $k$-algebras}, whose objects are $k$-algebras and $\Hom_{\cc H(\ahaw)}(R,S)=[R,S]$.
+Thus homotopy behaves well with respect to composition and we have category $Hotalg$, the {\it homotopy category of $k$-algebras}, whose objects are $k$-algebras and such that $Hotalg(R,S)=[R,S]$.
 The homotopy category of an admissible category of algebras $\Re$ will be denoted by $\cc H(\Re)$.
 Call a homomorphism $s:A\to B$ an {\it $I$-weak equivalence\/} if its image in $\cc H(\Re)$ is an isomorphism.
+Observe that $I$-weak equivalences are those homomorphisms which have homotopy inverses.